Master of Business Administration

 Global Business Focus

-Students who complete their undergraduate degree at UMUC with a major in Business Administration and pursue the MBA can reduce the total coursework for the graduate degree by 3 credits and complete of both degrees with a total of 162 credits of coursework.
+Students who complete their undergraduate degree at UMUC with a major in Business Administration and pursue the MBA can reduce the total coursework for the graduate degree by 3 credits and complete both degrees with a total of 162 credits of coursework.
 More information is available in the Articulation Agreement.

 Note: Students who began the MBA program with AMBA 600 prior to summer 2008 should follow the requirements as listed in the year in which they started.
 Find your catalog.